 A plan’s income replacement ratio can help you determine whether your employees are on track to meet their retirement income goals.
 It shows how well an individual employee can replace his or her current paycheck after retirement.
 Yet, only 25% of plan sponsors measure income replacement.1

 Having a focused and comprehensive way to assess your employees’ retirement readiness and your overall plan performance are key to meeting your retirement plan’s goals.
-Learn more about TIAA’s approach to improving your plan’s health.
+Learn more about TIAA’s approach to assisting you with your plan’s health.

 1 Source: Rebecca Moore, Plan Benchmarking Measures, PlanSponsor Magazine, February 2015.